 Turn left and head north on the Allison Trail, which follows a mossy woods road.
 In a third of a mile, you’ll reach a junction marked by a cairn.
 Continue to follow the yellow-blazed Allison Trail as it turns left, joining the red-blazed Little Chism Trail.
 Both trails cross the brook on a footbridge, then turn right and parallel the brook.

-In 500 feet, you’ll reach another junction, this one marked by a large cairn.
-Turn right, leaving the yellow trail, and continue along the red trail, which soon approaches US 9W.
-For most of its length, the Little Chism Trail parallels this busy road, which can often be seen on the right through the trees.
+In 500 feet, you’ll reach another junction, marked by a cairn.
+Turn right, leaving the yellow-blazed trail, and continue along the red-blazed trail, which soon approaches US 9W.
+The Little Chism Trail roughly parallels this busy road, which can often be seen on the right through the trees.

-After turning away from Route 9W, the red trail again approaches it at a junction marked by a cairn and a sign for the Long Path.
-Here, the short red-and-yellow-blazed Sweet Gum Spur Trail leads to Route 9W at the entrance to the Greenbrook Sanctuary.
-Continue ahead on the red trail, which crosses a brook on a footbridge.
+After turning away from Route 9W, the red-blazed trail again approaches it at a junction marked by a cairn and a sign for the Long Path.
+Here, the short red-and-yellow-blazed Sweet Gum Trail leads to Route 9W at the entrance to the Greenbrook Sanctuary.
+Continue ahead on the red-blazed Little Chism Trail, which crosses a brook on a footbridge.
 A short distance beyond, you'll notice an interesting rock outcrop on the left.
 This formation is made up of igneous rock, known as diabase, formed when molten lava cooled underground.
 The Palisades cliffs (just to the east) are formed of diabase.

-The trail once again approaches Route 9W and then turns away from it.
-When the Little Chism Trail ends at unpaved Hudson Avenue, cross the road and continue on the red-and-white-blazed Bischoff Trail, which parallels a stone wall on the left.
+The Little Chism Trail once again approaches Route 9W and then turns away from it.
+When the Little Chism Trail ends at unpaved Hudson Avenue, cross the road and continue on the red-and-white-blazed Bischoff Trail, which soon begins to parallel a stone wall on the left.

-Before reaching the paved Montammy Road, the red-and-white trail turns left, briefly parallels the stone wall, then goes through a gap in the wall and passes to the left of a small pond.
+Before reaching the paved Montammy Road, the Bischoff Trail turns left, goes through a gap in the stone wall, and passes to the left of a small pond.
 The trail then approaches Montammy Road and turns left to parallel the road.
 It soon crosses another stone wall, with buildings of the Montammy Country Club visible on the right, and the historic Lambier House (built in the 1870s) visible through the trees on the left.
 After crossing a third stone wall and briefly paralleling it, the Little Chism Trail ends at a junction with the De Filippi Trail (blazed with white triangles).